 When blood flow to your limbs is compromised, it could be a sign of peripheral arterial disease, otherwise known as peripheral artery disease (PAD) or peripheral vascular disease (PVD).
-Dr. Hesham Fakhri at the Vein, Heart and Vascular Institute in Tampa or Wesley Chapel, Florida, provides treatment for peripheral vascular disease (PVD), a condition that can lead to severe health problems and even amputation, if left untreated.
+Dr. Hesham Fakhri at the Vein, Heart and Vascular Institute in Tampa, Sun City, or Wesley Chapel, Florida, provides treatment for peripheral vascular disease (PVD), a condition that can lead to severe health problems and even amputation if left untreated.
 If you're experiencing symptoms and want to learn more about treatment options, schedule an appointment by phone or book it online.

 When the arteries start to get narrow, blood flow to the limbs is severely compromised, which can cause numbness, discomfort, and even pain.
 If your condition is linked to plaque buildup in the blood vessels (atherosclerosis), you could be at a higher risk of having a stroke or heart attack.

 One of the most common causes of PAD is the accumulation of fatty deposits in the arteries.
 This can be linked to an unhealthy diet, genetics, smoking, or lifestyle factors.